Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Main Problem

 For the NKGE in the transition regime, the solution exhibits a temporal wavelength of $O(\varepsilon^{2})$, with mid-frequency time oscillation as $\varepsilon$ decreases.
 Both the potential term and initial time derivative scale like $\varepsilon^{-2}$, introducing substantial mid-frequency content from the start.
 In the PINN setting, the correct solution must propagate from initial/boundary points to interior collocation points.
 However, mid-frequency time oscillation complicates this propagation, making it difficult for the network to transmit the correct dynamics.
 As a result, some interior points may converge to trivial or low-frequency solutions before the correct solution can reach them.
-These trivial solutions then spread to nearby points, leading to large regions with incorrect solutions. \cref{fig:pro_fail_intro} illustrates this propagation-failure mode of PINNs for a simple temporally oscillatory problem: as the number of training iterations increases, the optimization stagnates, and the solution ceases to propagate correctly.
-Thus, mid-frequency time oscillation in the transition regime, combined with the global optimization objective of PINNs, causes the training dynamics to fail in propagation.
+These trivial solutions then spread to nearby points, leading to large regions with incorrect solutions.
+Figure~\ref{fig:pro_fail_intro} illustrates this PINN propagation failure on a simple oscillatory problem.
+As training iterations increase, optimization stagnates and the solution stops propagating correctly.
+Thus, mid-frequency oscillation and global PINN training together cause propagation failure.

 For wave-type equations such as the NKGE, the time evolution is subject to causality and a finite propagation speed of information.
 The solution at a collocation point $(x_i,t_i)$ depends only on data in a certain region of the past.
 Traditional time-marching numerical schemes naturally respect this causal structure and effectively incorporate historical information.
-In contrast, PINNs perform optimization over the entire time domain at once, making it difficult to enforce the causal relationships among temporally distributed collocation points.
+In contrast, PINNs optimize over the entire time domain at once.
+This makes causal relations among temporal collocation points difficult to enforce.